How Parents Can Slip into Narcissism And Not Know It

 Conclusion

-These patterns don’t make you a “bad” parent; they’re normal pitfalls we all encounter from time to time.
+These patterns don’t make you a “bad” parent; they’re normal pitfalls we occasionally encounter.
 But recognizing these subtle patterns lets you build stronger, more empathetic bonds with your child while steering clear of narcissistic tendencies.
 Remember: none of us get it right 100% of the time.
 It’s about being good enough – not perfect.
 And that’s what helps kids learn self-acceptance, empathy, and resilience.

 Leave a Comment